Hosting and bandwidth provided by MacAce.net.

 Pricing Differences

-However, the iPod touch 2nd Gen was offered with no strings attached as one is not obligated to tie themselves to an expensive mobile phone contract for two years either.
-The iPhone 3GS was, and still is, tied to a two-year AT&T contract in the US to qualify for these prices.
+However, the iPod touch 2nd Gen was offered with no strings attached as one was not obligated to tie themselves to an expensive mobile phone contract for two years either.
+The iPhone 3GS, on the other hand, was tied to an expensive two-year AT&T contract in the US to qualify for the seemingly lower prices.

 Comparison Chart